 Cornell University

-The Musharoff Lab studies human disease architecture with the goal of reducing health disparities.
+The Musharoff Lab studies human disease architecture.
 We use population and

-statistical genetics approaches to understand how demographic and cultural factors like admixture, assortative mating,
+statistical genetic approaches to understand how demographic and cultural factors like admixture, assortative mating, and

-interrogate disease (e.g. genome-wide association studies, GWAS) and predict traits (e.g. polygenic scores, PGS) in
+interrogate disease (such as with genome-wide association studies, or GWAS) and predict traits (such as with polygenic scores, or PGS).

 Current work in the lab includes: investigating the extent to which population-specific gene-by-environment interactions